Localized spatiotemporal reaction-diffusion patterns on a line and a disk arising from a subcritical finite wavenumber Hopf instability: Rotating and oscillating spots on a disk

-aiming to identify both qualitative similarities and qualitative differences with the 1D case, where ${\bf \widehat n}$ is the unit normal.
+where ${\bf \widehat n}$ is the unit normal.
 In 2D, we find it convenient to distinguish between solutions attached to the disk boundary and those present in the disk bulk.
 We use the variable $\xi\in [-\pi R,\pi R)$ to describe the former and the cut $x\in (-R,R)$ at $y=0$ to describe the latter and refer to the supplementary movies for the corresponding space--time plots.
-For numerical convenience, all computations are performed with $D_w=50$ instead of $D_w=100$ as used in Section~\ref{sec:1D}.
+For numerical convenience, all computations are performed with $D_w=50$ instead of $D_w=100$ as used in Section~\ref{sec:1D}. {The results demonstrate not only the complexity of the emerging patterns but also their sensitivity to initial conditions arising from complex transients present in this geometry.}

-In general, we follow the strategy employed in~\ref{sec:1D}.
+In general, we follow the strategy employed in Section~\ref{sec:1D}.
 We first identify the analog of the finite wavenumber Hopf bifurcation in 1D, here corresponding to a nonzero azimuthal wavenumber $m$.
 The linearized problem around $\bU_*$ on the disk supports two classes of eigenfunctions, bulk and wall states given in terms of Bessel functions \cite{goldsteinJFM1993,verschueren2021localized}, and both can undergo a wave instability.
-We compute the resulting branches using numerical continuation and seek secondary bifurcations or use cut-offs of periodic solutions to generate an initial guess for the continuation of azimuthally localized structures.
+We compute the resulting branches using numerical continuation and seek secondary bifurcations or use cutoffs of periodic solutions to generate an initial guess for the continuation of azimuthally localized structures.
 The continuation results are supplemented with DNS to identify states we cannot obtain via numerical continuation and their stability.
 To present, in our results, we use different hues of blue (pink) for rotating (oscillating) azimuthally periodic states, and green for localized states.
 Oscillations with $m=0$ correspond to axisymmetric oscillations in the bulk referred to as target waves, of which we plot just one example, in Fig.~\ref{fig:fig7}.